ucb-stat133/stat133-fall-2017/syllabus/policies.md

 ### Homework

 - Homework assignments will be assigned almost every two weeks.
+- The first two HW will not be part of your grade.
+These are "warming-up" assignments.
 - You will submit your homework to your Github repository.
 - You should also submit the github's link of your assignment to bCourses.
 - Don't wait until the last hour to do an assignment.
 Plan ahead and pace yourself.